Mercedes MGP W02

-The Mercedes MGP W02 is a Formula One racing car, the second car designed and built by Mercedes Grand Prix after buying 2009 World Constructors' Champions Brawn GP.
+The Mercedes MGP W02 is a Formula One racing car, the second car designed and built by Mercedes Grand Prix.
 The car was driven by seven-time World Drivers' Champion Michael Schumacher and Nico Rosberg in the 2011 Formula One season.
 The car was unveiled at the Circuit Ricardo Tormo in Valencia, Spain on 1 February 2011.
 Two days before the car was unveiled, Mercedes released a render of the car showing a more traditional approach to the airbox than the one Mercedes used on the MGP W01 chassis and a darker silver livery.
 Both Schumacher and Rosberg drove the car on the first day of the Valencia tests.